How to Make Banana Muffins with Fresh Milled Flour

 How to serve banana muffins

 Banana muffins go great with several other foods.
-They’re pretty filling as a standalone meal or snack, but you could also try them with:
+For another cozy fresh milled breakfast bake, try my fresh milled flour cinnamon rolls.
+These rolls and Banana muffins are pretty filling as a standalone meal or snack, but you could also try them with:

 • a cup of coffee